-Other Operations include ASAC, AAC, Anscorcon, AI, AHI, CGI, IAI and the Group's equity in net losses of associates - net of valuation allowance.

-Except for the Nurse/PT Staffing Company operating in US, majority of the revenues of the Group were derived in the Philippines.
+Other Operations include ASAC, AAC, Anscorcon, AI, AHI, CGI, IAI and the Group's equity in net losses of associates and impairment loss.
+Financial performance of CGI is included up to the date of disposal.
+2 Majority of the revenues of the Group were derived in the Philippines.

-Business Combinations
+7. Business Combinations

+a.
 Goodwill represents the excess of acquisition cost of the following subsidiaries over Anscor's share in the fair value of their net assets.
-As at December 31, 2019 and 2018, the carrying amount of goodwill allocated to each cash-generating unit (subsidiaries) is as follows:
+As at December 31, 2020 and 2019, the carrying amount of goodwill allocated to each cash-generating unit (subsidiaries) is as follows:

-PDP ₽1,202,945,277
+PDP ₱ 1,202,945,277

 SSRLI 99,330,987

-₽1,302,276,264
+₱ 1,302,276,264